-Jeff Pietsch has served as a portfolio manager at Heritage since December 2020.
-Mr. Pietsch has served also as the managing director of Eastsound Capital Advisors, LLC, a multi-state registered investment adviser since 2011.
+Jeff Pietsch has served as an investment advisor representative and portfolio manager at Heritage since December 2020.
+Mr. Pietsch separately serves as managing director of Eastsound Capital Advisors, LLC, a registered investment adviser since 2011.
 Mr. Pietsch is a Chartered Financial Analyst charterholder.
 He also holds an MBA in finance from Northwestern University's Kellogg School of Management, a JD from the Northwestern University School of Law, and a Bachelor of Science from Cornell University.